Achieving Your Health Goals through Smart Nutrition Choices

 Proteins are the building blocks of life and are crucial for the growth, repair, and maintenance of body tissues.
 Good sources of protein include lean meats, poultry, fish, legumes, nuts, and dairy products.
 It is important to include a variety of protein sources in the diet to ensure the intake of all essential amino acids.

-See also Fueling Your Mind and Body with Good Nutrition
+See also Fueling Your Body with Nutritious Foods

 Fats are an important energy source and play a vital role in cell function, hormone production, and nutrient absorption.
 Healthy fats should be chosen over unhealthy saturated and trans fats.
 Good sources of healthy fats include avocados, nuts, seeds, and fatty fish like salmon.